 - relies on a team of 30+ digital policy experts from around the world, for digital policy research and analysis.

-At present, the observatory features 43 digital policy areas, classified under the following seven broad clusters: Infrastructure and Standardisation, Security, Human Rights, Legal, Economic, Development, and Socio-cultural.
+At present, the observatory features over 50 digital policy areas, classified under the following seven broad clusters: Telecommunications infrastructure, Cybersecurity, Human Rights, Legal, Economic, Development, and Sociocultural.
 Although this categorisation was needed for the purposes of classifying the policy areas into broad areas, many of the digital policy areas interact with other areas in different clusters.

 This taxonomy was first developed in 1997 by Dr Jovan Kurbalija, and then introduced in the book An Introduction to Internet Governance (now in its 7th edition).
 It was later adopted in DiploFoundation's Internet governance courses.
-The taxonomy is under regular development to account for emerging trends and new developments in this vibrant process.
-Today, the same taxonomy has been adopted in the UN Commission on Science and Technology for Development's report on Mapping of international Internet public policy issues, and in the GIPO initiative sponsored by the European Commission.
+The taxonomy, which was adopted by other actors such as the UN Commission on Science and Technology for Development in the report Mapping of international Internet public policy issues, is under regular development to account for emerging trends and new developments.

 The three Digital Watch pillars

 The GIP Digital Watch observatory forms part of the GIP Digital Watch initiative, run by the Geneva Internet Platform and operated by DiploFoundation, which provides a solution for practitioners of Internet governance and digital policy who need to acquire information and become informed stakeholders on issues they care about.
 The online observatory complements two other pillars forming part of GIP Digital Watch:

-- The Geneva Digital Watch newsletter, a monthly newsletter which includes round-up of developments, interviews with prominent IG experts, and articles on various digital policy areas.
+- The Geneva Digital Watch newsletter, a monthly newsletter which includes a round-up of developments, interviews with prominent IG experts, and articles on various digital policy areas.
 Learn more about the newsletters, access the archive, and download the latest issue.

 - Monthly GIP briefings on Internet governance in Geneva and online, which take place every last Tuesday of the month.
-As of 2016, local hubs are being established worldwide with the aim of encouraging sustainable discussions in local communities, and to share regional perspectives during the monthly briefings.
+In 2018, local hubs were established worldwide with the aim of encouraging sustainable discussions in local communities, and to share regional perspectives during the monthly briefings.
 Learn more about the GIP briefings and how to set up a local hub, and access the archive.

 The Team behind the GIP Digital Watch observatory includes: